beginning of content

 Key facts

-• Speech and language skills are important for the development of your child's literacy and numeracy skills.
+• Speech and language skills are crucial for a child's social development.

 • Stuttering is a speech disorder that stops the natural rhythm or flow of speech.